 Service Area: defined in the same way as the Service Area according to ITU-T Recommendation Q.1001 [310].
 In contrast to the PLMN area it is not based on the coverage of a PLMN.
 Instead it is based on the area in which a fixed network user can call a mobile user without knowing its location.
 For example, the Service Area can therefore change when the signalling system is being extended.

-settlement: payment of amounts resulting from the accounting process.

 simultaneous PoC session: When a PoC user is a participant in more than one PoC session simultaneously using the same PoC Client.

-subscriber: entity (associated with one or more users) that is engaged in a subscription with a service provider.
-The subscriber is allowed to subscribe and unsubscribe services, to register a user or a list of users authorized to enjoy these services, and also to set the limits relative to the use that associated users make of these services.

-successful call: connection that reaches the communication or data transfer phase e.g. the "answered" state for speech connections.
-All other connection attempts are regarded as unsuccessful.

 talk burst: media recording, transport and playback that occurs from the point the PoC Client has got the permission to send media until the permission is released.

 Talk Burst Control Protocol (TBCP): is a protocol for performing talk burst control, as defined in OMA-UP-POC: "OMA POC User Plane" [205].